Esma Redžepova: Yugoslav years

 Racist prejudice played a large part in Redžepova's career.
 Media often characterized her with traits considered typical to Roma people: she was portrayed as hot blooded, happy and easy going, and genetically talented.
 Comments were often made about her dark skin.
 Teodosievski used some positive stereotypes to promote the singer, as long as they gave a tasteful image of her.

 At the end of the 1960s, Redžepova and Teodosievski founded a music school where they mostly trained young disadvantaged boys, usually Romani.
 Most of the musicians in Ansambl Teodosievski were trained in the school and some of them eventually achieved fame.
 In total, 48 boys attended that school.

 By encouraging other Macedonian Romani musicians, Redžepova and Teodosievski built a circle around them.
 Among the most prominent members were the singers Muharem Serbezovski, Usnija Redžepova and Enver Rasimov, and clarinetist Medo Čun.

 Yugoslavia was part of the Non-Aligned Movement and the Yugoslav artistic scene was subject to many international influences.
 Redžepova performed several songs in foreign languages, such as Greek, Turkish, Hebrew and Hindi.
 The Romani people came from India to Europe in the Middle Ages.
 The link that Tito created with Jawaharlal Nehru and India was very important for Yugoslav Gypsies because their culture and history were publicly enhanced.
 Redžepova and Teodosievski visited India three times, in 1969, 1976 and 1983.
 During their second trip, they have entitled the King and the Queen of Romani Music at the first Romani Music Festival in Chandigarh.
 In 1983, Redžepova sang in front of Indira Gandhi.

 In addition to performing for Indira Gandhi, Redžepova also sang for Josip Broz Tito, Reza Pahlavi and Muammar Gaddafi.
 Together with her husband's ensemble, she performed for public audiences in several countries, including the United States, the Soviet Union, Mexico, Australia and Canada.
 In 1962, she was the first Yugoslav artist to perform at the Olympia in Paris.

+In 1971, she took part in Yugoslavia's national final for Eurovision, finishing 3rd.